mnieber/dodo-commands/doc/tutorial/part_1_working_with_microservices.rst

 Using layers to run the reader and writer service
 -------------------------------------------------

-Of course, we made a rather strange choice in our configuration file by binding ${/MAKE/cwd} to the directory of the writer service.
-What if we want to run the Makefile of the reader service?
+Of course, we made a rather strange choice in our configuration file by binding ``${/MAKE/cwd}`` to the directory of the writer service.
+What if we instead want to run the Makefile of the reader service?
+We should not tightly couple the ``mk`` alias to the writer service but somehow make it work with both services.
-To fix this we will move the ${/MAKE} section to a new configuration file: ``server.writer.yaml``.
+To fix this we will move the ``${/MAKE}`` section to a new configuration file: ``server.writer.yaml``.
 This file should therefore look like this:

 .. code-block:: yaml